How to Play Middle Pins Better: The 6-Yard Circle That Turns Easy Flags Into Birdie Chances

 Hit 9 balls:

-Your job is not to hit nine heroic shots.
+The point is not to hit nine hero shots.

-Your job is to prove you can change the plan based on hole location instead of making the same swing-and-hope decision all day.
+The point is to prove you can change the plan based on the hole location instead of making the same swing-and-hope decision all day.

 The Mistake That Kills Birdie Chances